Skip to content

 Node local DNS cache

-• It's deployed through the node-local-dns DaemonSet in the kube-system namespace and also runs CoreDNS, but with different configuration.
+• The node-local-dns DaemonSet in the kube-system namespace runs CoreDNS with different configuration.

 • The server listens on the fixed address 169.254.20.10:53 with UDP & TCP on a dummy interface nodelocaldns.

-• Containers are configured by Kubelet to use the node local DNS cache by an entry in their /etc/resolve.conf file.
+• Kubelet configures containers to use the node local DNS cache through an entry in their /etc/resolve.conf file.

-• Queries for names in the cluster.local domain are forwarded to CoreDNS and results cached.
+• For names in the cluster.local domain, the resolver forwards queries to CoreDNS and caches the results.

-• Queries for other names are forwarded based on the host's /etc/resolv.conf configuration, see external names.
+• For other names, the resolver follows the host's /etc/resolv.conf configuration, see external names.

 External names